mitchellmb/hqnn_image_classification/README.md

-# Hybrid Quantum Neural Network for Plant Leaf Classification
+# Classical CNN vs. Hybrid-Quantum Neural Network (HQNN) for Plant Leaf Classification

 This project explores the integration of quantum computing into a classical deep learning workflow using a **hybrid quantum neural network**.
 Specifically, it investigates how a quantum layer, implemented with **CUDA-Q by NVIDIA**, affects performance in an image classification task involving plant leave images from a TensorFlow data source.